dot42/dot42/Thoughs on Improvements.md

 (As a side note: with more than two targets, we actually emit a sparse-switch)

-###### (3) There is a finally handler and catch handlers, but no catch all handler.
+###### (3) There is a finally handler and catch handlers, but no catch-all handler.

 This case can be handled very similar to the previous case.
 The catch blocks are emitted after the try blocks.
 The try block and the bodies of the catch blocks are covered by the finally's catch-all handler.
-Return values and implicit/explicit branching are handled as in the try block by branching to `non_exception`.
+Return values and implicit/explicit branching are handled as in the try block by branching to `non_exception`. `throw` and `rethrow` are handled implicitly.

-###### (4) There is a finally handler and catch handlers, including a catch all handler.
+###### (4) There is a finally handler and catch handlers, including a catch-all handler.

 Again, this case is not so different from the previous case.
 We emit the catch all handler after the other catch handlers.
 The try block is covered by the various exception handlers.
 These exception handlers in turn are covered by the finally handler.
 Return, throw, rethrow and branching are handled as in case (3).

 ###### (5) All of the above, plus nested finally handlers.

 The basic idea here is, that when a finally block is entered for a return or leave statement - depending on the leave target -, we have to reroute at the end of the finally block to the next enclosing finally block.
 To accomplish this, all targets in nested blocks get unique ids identifying their final destination.

 Special care is taken to correctly resolve the target of a `leave` instruction.
 Details on this can be found in the source code.

 ### Further thoughts